hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/02c-Interact.md

       ```js
       var varName = function(parameters) {
-        // code to be executed but not return anything
+        // code to be executed
       };
       ```